AmbyN/usmrr-telegraph-sounder/README.md

 In the dispatcher's office, the telegraph sounder will start thunking away, playing the dot code of the train OS report.
-As a visual indicator of which station is calling (and a cheat for the dispatcher),  the station's LED on the dispatcher's control panel will also blink out the sounder activity.
+As a visual indicator of which station is calling (and a cheat for the dispatcher), the active station's LED on the dispatcher's control panel will also blink out the sounder activity.

 The sounder will continue to play the OS message until one of the following events happens: